turingschool/savile/README.md

 Anything that is merged into the `main` branch will not be immediately available on the `latest` version (or any other version).
 To release a new version and publish the latest changes, make sure to follow the guidance outlined in [contributing.md](./contributing.md).

+### Generating Snapshots for your Pull Request

+We use [Percy](https://percy.io/) to generate visual diffs of changes introduced.
+This helps ensure that every pull request includes a clear summary of how the code changes affected the site UI.

+When you are ready to submit your PR for review, please create a Percy build by running the script `$ ./bin/percy`.
+You will need the `PERCY_TOKEN` environment variable to be set - this can be found by logging into Percy (account info is in the shared Turing 1password).

 ## How To: Add a Token, Element or Component

 The workflow to add a token, element or component to Savile is as follows: